Ohef Sholom Temple Virtual Programs Schedule

 During this time of isolation, if you are sitting on your couch wishing you could do something to help others, we have a solution!
 Isaiah 32:17 teaches, “The work of tzedakah shall bring peace.”
 To help meet our community’s needs during the COVID-19 pandemic, the OST Caring Committee has established the Love Thy Neighbor program.
 To learn more about this initiative and volunteer effort, or to see how you can help, click the button below.

-Would you like to learn more about Zoom and how to use it?
-If so, join OST’s Nina Kruger for Zoom Tutorials every Monday at 11:00 am through June 8!
-Tutorials will begin April 27.
-To join, email Nina for the Zoom link and password.
+Would you like to learn more about Zoom and Facebook and how to use them?
+If so, make an appointment with OST’s Nina Kruger for a one-on-one training session.
+To schehule, email Nina.

 Every Tuesday | 9:00 pm